- Population: 19,000+

 - Charlotte- 63 miles

 Lexington offers convenient access for air and rail travel.
 Freight carriers such as Winston-Salem Southbound and Norfolk Southern serve the area and passenger access via Amtrak is only 15 minutes away in Salisbury or High Point.
-As identified in City Council's goals, the City is working with the Rail Division of the NC Department of Transportation to secure a passenger rail stop in Lexington scheduled to begin service in 2017.
+As identified in City Council's goals, the City is working with the Rail Division of the NC Department of Transportation to secure a passenger rail stop in Lexington.
 For all your travel information needs, please visit our transportation page.

 You can also follow us on Facebook or Twitter!